AshitMilne/Planet-III/Semper Idem/Vault/Notes/Genesis.md

 The starting point of coordinated renewal; the conceptual origin of Act III and the essay’s broader exploration of legitimacy, value, and ethical governance.
+A leading indicator as language is debased that paradigm shifts are no longer tenable and renewal is required (see Hyundai branding decisions).